 She currently teaches in New York City with Community-Word Project, but has taught for arts in education organizations like Wingspan Arts, Sarah Lawrence College and MagicBox Productions, as well as freelancing at various public schools and community programs around the city.
 In 2016, she was a project facilitator for the National Guild for Community Arts Education, where she managed eight working groups pushing to expand the field of Teaching Artistry.
 She is the Managing Director for Training & Communications at Community-Word Project, and recently led the organization in the rebranding and launch of the Teaching Artist Project.
 She works with 1st-12th graders, as well as facilitates professional development workshops for classroom teachers, teaching artists and prospective teachers.
 M.K. also serves on the NYC Arts in Education Roundtable Teaching Artist Affairs Committee, and is a part of the 2018 New York Foundation for the Arts (NYFA) Emerging Leaders Boot Camp.

 M.K. encourages her students to question everything in order to deepen their understanding of the world around them and their own artistic voices.
 She believes that play and experimentation in the classroom leads to a higher level of critical thinking and a lifelong love for reading and writing.
 The only thing she cares about in the classroom is making sure her students are having fun.
 She believes that once they’re moving and playing, the rest (all the vocabulary, skills, structure, voice, language) will come of its own accord.

-Most days, you’ll find M.K. writing in Harlem with the love of her life, a pup named Rosetta.
+Most days, you’ll find M.K. writing in Harlem with the two loves of her life, writer Brian Birnbaum and a pup named Rosetta.
 They've been together for eleven years now and been happy for most of them.
 Here, look.